SweetBoba1/Liberty-County-Communications/README.md

     1.0.4: Added config.json file to store hidden application environmental variables; changed repo visibility to public 1.0.5: Patched mistake in index.js file which relates to not removing "Applicant" role after being accepted into the department
     1.0.6: Patched remaining bugs regarding application tickets and roles, added restart and update logs, updated client status, updated developer command permissions
+    1.0.7: Finalized and patched latest command: /rank, rank command also acts as a user information command (you can view Roblox user information), added a regulation that restricts a department HQ member from changing a Roblox rank if that Roblox user isn't in the group, patched delay bug, releasing 1.0.7 as beta until rank command is bug tested after alt is given a management role in group